 So, even though the stock went in your predicted direction, implied volatility dropped dramatically, causing the option’s price to decrease.

 You can use automation to avoid earnings announcements.
-(Which you may want to do after hearing this podcast).
+(Which you may want to do after hearing podcast 174 about earnings research).

 Is it possible to make money from IV crush?